 Khanacademy.org- A nonprofit organization that provides free K-12 math and science education. , practice and learn at www.khanacademy.org

 Rubistar.4teachers.org- A free online tool available to educators to create rubrics for project based assignments.

 Prezi.com- A free online tool to create detailed interactive presentation at www.prezi.com

 Voki.com.
 A free online tool to create a customized Avatar using own voices.-www.voki.com

 Wordle.net- A free site with different color, font and text to help users create word clouds by entering specific frequent texts- https://www.wordle.net

-https://www.icivics.org/- free online interactive civics lesson site on government, municipalities, citizenship and budgeting.
-Interactive games and web quest will help students understand the concepts and contents of a lesson.
+https://www.icivics.org/- free online interactive civics lesson site on government, municipalities, citizenship, and budgeting.
+Interactive games and web quests will help students understand the concepts and contents of a lesson.

-Choosing The Right School for your Children is an educational guide that explores benefits and restrictions of different types of school.
+Choosing The Right School for your Children is an educational guide that explores the benefits and restrictions of different types of school.